TinyTinni/ValveFileVDF/Readme.md

 ```

-## Remarks for Comments and Errors
+## Remarks for Errors
 The current version is a greedy implementation and jumps over unrecognized fields.
-Therefore, the error detection is very low.
+Therefore, the error detection is very imprecise an does not give the line, where the error occurs.
-Also, it can happen that comments will corrupt the reading process if they contain { or " as symbols.
-Maybe it will get fixed in the future.
-If it is a problem, have a look at the [boost branch.](https://github.com/TinyTinni/ValveFileVDF/tree/boost)

 ## License